 While GN ReSound and Phonak are familiar names, both inside and outside of Costco, Rexton is not as familiar.
 A sister company to Signia (formerly Siemens), Rexton aids can be found at Costco and CVS Hearing Centers.
 Their most current hearing aid family launched in 2017, Legato, includes a full line of custom, BTE and RIC styles.
 Among the styles offered, Rexton is the only manufacturer in Costco to offer a lithium-ion rechargeable device (Legato Li), as well as a nearly invisible standard fitting device (Legato iX) that fits in the ear canal without an impression.

 Rexton, like their other counterparts in Costco, offer wireless accessories and charging options.
-The company also happens to be the supplier of the Kirkland Signature 7.0 (and rumored to be the supplier of next Kirkland Signature 8.0), which means the company almost certainly holds the largest market share in Costco today–perhaps 50% or more.
+The company also happens to be the supplier of the Kirkland Signature 7.0, and now confirmed to be the supplier of next Kirkland Signature 8.0, which means the company almost certainly holds the largest market share in Costco today–perhaps 50% or more.

 Part of the William Demant Group (which includes Oticon and Sonic), Bernafon has been in Costco for several years.
 Their most recent technology, Zerena, was launched in fall of 2017.
 The Zerena is available only in the RIC and BTE models, with the family of custom devices currently offered by the company remaining on the previous Juna platform.

-The Zerena aids do offer direct connectivity to iPhone, via the company’s EasyControl-A app.
+The Zerena aids do offer direct connectivity to iPhone, via the company’s EasyControl-A app, as well as direct streaming of television in digital stereo with a TV-A adapter device.

 Costco Hearing Aid Prices